DwivediAmar/Quiz_Application/README.md

 <br>This is a simple Python application built using tkinter for a quiz-based interface with a login system.
-The application consists of two main windows: a login window and a quiz window.
+The application consists of two main windows: a login window and a quiz window.<br>

-Features:
+Features:<br>
-Login System:
+Login System:<br>
-Users are required to log in with a username and password.
+Users are required to log in with a username and password.<br>
 A simple validation is performed with hardcoded credentials (Python1991 / February20).
 Quiz Interface:
 After successful login, the user is directed to a quiz window.